Skip to content

 Cultivation

 The different colors of asparagus result from various cultivation methods.
-White asparagus grows entirely underground, protected by opaque plastic sheeting stretched over the mounds of earth, keeping it colorless.
-Green asparagus, on the other hand, grows above ground and is exposed to sunlight throughout its growth phase.
+White asparagus grows entirely underground–protected by opaque plastic sheeting stretched over the mounds of earth.
+This keeps it colorless.
+Green asparagus, on the other hand, grows above ground and is exposed to the sun throughout its growth phase.
 The light causes it to produce chlorophyll, giving it its green color.

 Purple asparagus is also botanically classified as green asparagus.
-It is harvested relatively early, like white asparagus, and it grows mostly underground.
-Its purple color develops due to limited light exposure.
+It is harvested relatively early like white asparagus and grows mostly underground.
+Its violet color develops due to limited light exposure.

 Harvest Time